itrascastro/TrascastroACL/README.md

 TrascastroACL
 =============

 This module creates an ACL service from your routes.
+Avoid handwriting ACL permissions rules for each role or route in your application.

 Installation
 ------------